2014 Summer Program in Taiwan – CIHR Institute of Genetics

 - Reference/recommendation letter from the candidate's current supervisor

-- Reference/recommendation letter from a previous supervisor
+- Reference/recommendation letter from a previous supervisor (if applicable)

 - An official letter of advance acceptance/invitation from the host researcher(s) in Taiwan.
 Letters of advance acceptance/invitation must include the host researcher's name, division, institution, and email address